Sierra Club: Lobbying within the club

 In the 1990s, club members Jim Bensman, Roger Clarke, David Dilworth, Chad Hanson and David Orr along with about 2,000 members formed the John Muir Sierrans (JMS), an internal caucus, to promote changes to club positions.
 They favored a zero-cut forest policy on public lands and, a few years later, decommissioning Glen Canyon Dam.
 JMS was successful in changing club positions on both counts.

 21st century

 In 2008, several Sierra Club officers quit in protest after the Sierra Club agreed to promote products by Clorox, which had been named one of a "dangerous dozen" chemical companies by the Public Interest Research Group in 2004.
-According to Carl Pope, the Sierra Club chairman, the deal brought the club US$1.3 million over the four-year term of the contract.
-In November 2011, Sierra Club chairman Carl Pope stepped down amid discontent about the Clorox deal and other issues.

-Between 2007 and 2010, the Sierra Club accepted over US$25 million in donations from the gas industry, mostly from Aubrey McClendon, CEO of Chesapeake Energy, a large gas drilling company involved in fracking.
+According to Carl Pope, the Sierra Club chairman, the deal brought the club $1.3 million over the four-year term of the contract.
+In November 2011, Pope stepped down amid discontent about the deal and other issues.
+Between 2007 and 2010, the Sierra Club accepted over $25 million in donations from the gas industry, mostly from Aubrey McClendon, CEO of Chesapeake Energy, a large gas drilling company involved in fracking.